 The justices cited the basic and absolute right of parents to make decisions for their children, including the right to decide who may be in contact with their children.
 The courts, however, are not a concerned grandparent’s only option.

 In fact, resolving the matter away from the courtroom – through formal mediation – is often more effective.
 Mediation may help parents and grandparents find common ground and come to an agreement that satisfies all parties involved.
-A San Marcos family law attorney can advise a grandparent about how to initiate the mediation process.
+A Criminal Defense Attorney in San Marcos, TX can advise a grandparent about how to initiate the mediation process.

 May a Grandparent Seek Child Custody?